-The original name of this heartfelt poem by Mary T. Lathrap (1838-1895) was originally titled “Judge Softly” when written in 1895, and has later come to be known by its most famous and quoted line — “Walk a Mile in His Moccasins.”
+The name of this heartfelt poem by Mary T. Lathrap (1838-1895) was originally titled “Judge Softly” when written in 1895, and has later come to be known by its most famous and quoted line — “Walk a Mile in His Moccasins.”

 The “Walk a Mile in His Moccasins” line was quoted by my Mother to me over and over growing up, and has been attributed to various Native American tribes, but comes from this poem by Mary Lathrap.
 Whether she was inspired by a direct Native American contact or not I have yet to find, but it reads as heavily influenced by the conditions of Native Americans both on and off the reservations at the time and still resounds meaningfully for us today.

-Confusion over the title aside then, it is not the title which is significant in the end, but rather the meaning and true message of the words of compassion, kindness, empathy and understanding still so relevant in our world today, over a hundred years after it was written.
+Confusion over the title aside then, it is not the title which is significant in the end, but rather the meaning and true message of the words of Compassion, Kindness, Empathy, and Understanding still so relevant and needed in our world today, over a hundred years after it was written.

 “Pray, don’t find fault with the man that limps,

 Unless you have worn the moccasins he wears,

 There may be tears in his soles that hurt

 The burden he bears placed on your back

 May cause you to stumble and fall, too.